G.E.M.: 2016–2018: G-Force and Queen of Hearts Tour

-2018–2021: "Fairytale Trilogy" project, Queen of Hearts Tour Part 2, and City Zoo
+2018–2021: Fairytale Trilogy project, Queen of Hearts Tour Part 2, and City Zoo

 In 2018, G.E.M announced that she would be working on a project, Fairytale Trilogy, where each of the three EP's will feature three new songs written by herself, and produced by Lupo Groinig.
 The first EP, My Fairytale, with the lead single "Tik Tok" was released digitally on Chinese streaming platforms on 16 August and officially released worldwide on the 30th.
+The song reached number one on both the Billboard Radio China Top 10 Chart and the TME UNI Chart, and number two on the Billboard China Top 100 chart.
 On 4 November, G.E.M. was invited to perform the song "Light Years Away" and served as on-stage presenter in the Breakthrough Prize, being the first ever Chinese singer to perform at the ceremony.
 On 19 November, she was selected as one of the BBC 100 Women, being the only Chinese on the list.
 On 22 November, the number of subscribers of her official YouTube channel "GEMblog" exceeded 1 million.

 On 26 October, the second EP, Fearless, with the single "Woke", was released digitally on Chinese streaming platforms and worldwide on 9 November.
 On 14 December, the third and final EP from the project, Queen G, with the lead single "Love Finds a Way", was released on Chinese streaming platforms and worldwide on 28 December.
+On the year-end Billboard Radio China chart for 2018, two of G.E.M's songs appeared in the top 10—"Tik Tok" at number six, and "Woke" at number eight.
 After gaining some more new commercial endorsements, G.E.M. composed and recorded new commercial songs in Los Angeles in early 2019.

-Then beginning March 2019, she resumed her Queen of Hearts World Tour with concerts across Canada, US and Eastern Asia.
+Beginning March 2019, she resumed her Queen of Hearts World Tour with concerts across Canada, the United States and Eastern Asia.
 On 3 May 2019, G.E.M. released her sixth and last studio album with Hummingbird, Happily Ever After, which is a compilation of three EPs she released in late 2018 as part of the Fairytale Trilogy.
-G.E.M. released her seventh studio album City Zoo on 27 December 2019.
-Following, she appeared on the Bilibili New Year's Eve event and Jiangsu TV's New Year's Eve event simultaneously on 31 December 2019, performing her hit singles Light Years Away, Tik Tok and Full Stop.
+G.E.M.'s personal studio G Nation Lmt. was founded on 19 April 2019.
+Later that year on 21 July, she released the single "Miss Similar" after having performed the song on the hip-hop variety show The Rap of China, which reached number one on the Billboard China Top 100.
+She subsequently released various singles, including "Walk on Water" and "Full Stop", which led up to the release of her seventh studio album City Zoo on 27 December 2019.
+She then appeared on the Bilibili New Year's Eve event and Jiangsu TV's New Year's Eve event simultaneously on 31 December, where performed her hit singles.

-On 3 January 2020, G.E.M. was invited to host by Taiwanese singer Jolin Tsai fifth concert tour Ugly Beauty World Tour at Taipei Arena in Taipei.
-They are singing "Say Love You" and "Light Years Away" with each other.